 A weekend in Windsor

-Windsor is the Queen’s choice when it comes to a weekend away, so why not follow suit and take the family there this winter?
+Windsor is the Queen’s choice when it comes to a weekend away, so why not follow suit and take the family?
 Windsor & Eton Riverside station is just 51 minutes out from London by train – once you’re there, try our suggestions for the best family activities in and around the town.

 This magnificent fortress has been the family home of British kings and queens for more than 1,000 years, and is easily found just a 10-minute walk from the station.
 Far from being ready to retire from its duties, Windsor Castle remains the oldest occupied palace in the world, with the Queen spending most of her private weekends here.
 As you approach from the train station, look up to the castle’s Round Tower – if you see the Royal Standard flag, it means Her Majesty’s home.